SzymCode/SzymCode/README.md

 <details><summary> 💬 Some Things About Me  </summary>
 <br>

+* 🤖 I also worked as a CNC programmer & machinist
-* 📓 I'm gaining knowledge mainly from documentations, forums and courses
+* 📓 I'm gaining knowledge mainly from documentations, forums and collegues
 * 🏊 Really love swimming
 * ♟️ My favourite openings in chess are the Stafford and King's gambits, also love Atomic Chess
 * 🧠 Rubik's Cube CFOP sub 20 & Blindfold Old Pochmann 5 min with memorize